 BIOFIN Mexico is supporting the strengthening of the National Climate Change Fund (FCC in its Spanish acronym) to channel more resources for biodiversity more effectively.
 The FCC has been identified as one of the most viable financial mechanisms for biodiversity.
 However, the Fund needs to harmonize procedures with national requirements.
 Currently, donors such as KFW and the French Agency for Development (AfD) have interest in channeling biodiversity financial cooperation through the FCC, especially in topics such as: infrastructure in existing Natural Protected Areas; financing for new Natural Protected Areas; Landscape approach and connectivity.

 BIOFIN Mexico sees a great potential in impact investment for the sustainable use of biodiversity.
-This tool is being considered as a window of opportunity for the inclusion of private sector in the conservation of biodiversity.
-Private initiative has shown interest to invest in biodiversity projects and business plans, however there are no clear mechanisms or project portfolios to channel their resources.
+This tool is being considered as a window of opportunity for the inclusion of private sector.
+Private initiative has shown interest to invest in biodiversity projects, however there are no clear mechanisms or project portfolios to channel their resources.
 In this sense, BIOFIN is seeking to develop project portfolios regarding conservation and sustainable use on or near Protected Natural Areas, so they are investable ready for companies.

 Payments for Environmental Services (PES)